 Risk is shared

-Value-based care is not a single model.
+Don’t be mistaken into thinking that value-based care is not a single model.
 It includes a range of approaches with different levels of financial risk.

-The Value-Based Care Spectrum
+The VBC Spectrum

 Model Type